What is an ELD?

-An ELD is a device that is used in commercial trucks to track hours of service (HOS).
+An ELD (electronic logging device) is a device that is used in commercial trucks to track hours of service (HOS).
 ELD technology automatically records a driver’s driving time and other aspects of their HOS records to allow for easier, more accurate HOS recordkeeping.
-An ELD device monitors a vehicle’s engine to capture data on:
+An ELD GPS device monitors a vehicle’s engine to capture data on the:

 - Whether the engine is running